 Make sure when linking to other websites, you have the site open up in a new tab, so your website is still there whether it’s desktop or mobile.

-Using too many resources is one of the costliest mistakes that a web designer could make.
+Trying to load too many external resources is one of the costliest mistakes that a web designer could make.
 These can overwhelm a responsive design and kill page load time.
-Slow page load time means fewer conversions for web pages.
+Slow page load time can lead to fewer conversions for web pages.

 47% of people expect a web page to load in 2 seconds or less.
-Check your website’s pagespeed with Google’s Test My Site tool.
+Check your website’s pagespeed with Google’s Test My Site tool, or let one of Thrive’s Website Experts assist.

 Remember: responsive design is all about simplicity and adaptability, which often means sacrificing unnecessary resources in favor of a more streamlined approach.
 You may have to put in some extra effort to make sure that the resources your customers use the most are the ones that are immediately accessible, but this step will pay great dividends over time.